parrisma/rfq-rag/docs/main/index.md

 Imagine you want to find wise quotes that are similar in meaning to a specific one, not just ones that use the same words.
 Regular text search is like looking for an exact word match, missing the underlying message.

 To solve this, we use embeddings and vector databases.
-Embeddings turn quotes into sets of numbers that capture their meaning.
+Embeddings turns quotes into sets of numbers that capture their meaning.
 Think of it as creating a map where quotes with similar meanings are placed closer together.

 Vector databases store these number-maps along with the original quotes.
 So when you ask for quotes with similar meaning, the database finds the number-maps that are closest to your example, and then gives you the corresponding quotes.